 Simulated spray evolution (top) and comparison with laser measurements (bottom).
 The comparisons shown are at (left to right): 0.21 ms, 0.35 ms, 0.41 ms, 0.53 ms and 0.59 ms after injection.

-There is a considerable commercial interest in the engine work carried out in the CoMo Group.
-Toyota Motor Corp. and Saudi Aramco Oil Company have been actively providing funding to support the development of the simulations tools. reSolutions Ltd. an SME partly spun out from the research group to exploit the modelling expertise developed in the field, is part of various EC and UK-government supported collaborative research programmes and networks.
-For instance reSolutions has been an active partner in ECO-Engines
+There is a considerable commercial interest in the IC engine work carried out in the CoMo Group.
+Toyota Motor Corp. and Saudi Aramco Oil Company have been actively providing funding to support the development.
+CMCL Innovations, an R&D-driven SME has been sponsoring PhD studentships in the CoMo Group to advance the simulation technologies in this area of research.

 Recent Associated Preprints